ahillss/rpi5_setup/Problems.md

 ## WD Blue SN580

 * with power saving enabled can idle at around 40 degrees, but when off it idles at 60 to 70 degrees

+* had disconnecting issues (when nvme gen not set to 1?)

 ## Patriot p300 (non us version)